 ACI is most effective in younger patients who have single defects larger than 2 cm in diameter.
 This two-step procedure involves new cartilage cells being grown and then implanted in the cartilage defect.
 Healthy cartilage tissue is removed from a non-weight bearing area of the bone.
 The cells from the tissue are then cultured and increased over the next month.

-An arthrotomy is then performed to implant the newly grown cells and a layer of bone-lining tissue, called periosteum, is sewn over the cartilage defect.
+An arthrotomy is then performed to implant the newly grown cells and a collegan cover or a layer of bone-lining tissue, called periosteum, is sewn over the cartilage defect.

 Osteochondral Allograft Transplantation